aryan68125/iqinfinite_tasks/README.md

 The following packages that are created and then used in main.py file are as follows :
 1. drivers
 2. dictionary
-3. list_custom
+3. list_custom [List comprehension]
-4. loop
+4. loop [break, continue, range]
 5. operators
 6. sets
-7. strings
+7. strings [regex library]
 8. tuples

-# classes, constructors, (getters and setters), methods, private variables, __private methods, Abstraction:
+# classes, constructors, (getters and setters), methods, private variables, __private methods, Abstraction , Type casting:
-[Classes,constructors, (getters and setters), methods, Abstraction] have been used in all the files inside packages as listed below :
+[Classes,constructors, (getters and setters), methods, Abstraction, Type casting] have been used in all the files inside packages as listed below :
 1. drivers
 2. dictionary
-3. list_custom
+3. list_custom [List comprehension]
-4. loop
+4. loop [break, continue, range]
 5. operators
 6. sets
-7. strings
+7. strings [regex library]
 8. tuples

 # Inheritance, Polymorphism, Encapsulation, Class variables: